Why “Good Content” Doesn’t Turn Into Pipeline

 But then you look a little closer at who’s actually engaging, a sneaky little peek in GA4, or you sit in on a call and listen to how buyers talk about what they’re dealing with, and something is off.

-There’s a bit of distance to it, like you’re describing the problem from the outside instead of being in it.
-You can almost feel the beige-ification happening in real time, where something messy and specific gets cleaned up into something more polished, and in the process, a little less true.
+There’s a bit of distance to it, too, like you’re describing the problem from the outside instead of being in it.
+You can almost feel the “beige-ification” happening in real time, where something messy and specific gets cleaned up into something more polished over multiple rounds of edits, and in the process, a little less true.

 It slips into things like: